bryanwweber/orbital-mechanics-notes/the-orbit-equation/parabolic-trajectories.md

 For $\nu\rightarrow\pi$, then $\cos\nu\rightarrow -1$ and the bottom of that fraction goes to zero.
 Therefore, as $\nu\rightarrow\pi$, $r\rightarrow\infty$!

 When $e = 1$, the trajectory is a parabolic shape.
-By convention, the apse line lies along the $x$-axis and the parabola opens to the left, as shown in {numref}`fig:parabolic-orbit-definitions`.
+By convention, the apse line lies along the $x$-axis and the parabola opens to the left, as shown in @fig:parabolic-orbit-definitions.

 :::{figure} ../images/parabolic-orbit-definitions.svg
 :name: fig:parabolic-orbit-definitions